Twisting Pushing Edging – Your Skiing Controls

 PUSHING – Your Brakes

 Pushing is the equivalent of using the brakes on your bike.
 Push the brake pads against the rim of the wheel using your brakes and you create resistance between the two surfaces and control speed.
 Push the edges or bases of your skis against the snow using your legs and feet to move and displace snow and you create resistance between the two surfaces and slow down.
+Pushing is infinitely variable just like the brakes on your bike.
+You can push slow, fast, a little, a lot and just like the others vary it.

 These three steering elements exist in most forms of transport.